Product safety and quality

 What’s next?

-We plan to continue to strengthen PepsiCo's Food Safety and Quality Management System framework, making further investments in information and communications technology, enter into strategic external collaborations and actively engage with regulators, NGOs and other bodies to enable science and risk-based regulation.
+We plan to continue to strengthen PepsiCo’s Food Safety and Quality Management System framework, make further investments in information and communications technology, enter into strategic external collaborations and actively engage with regulators and other bodies to enable science and risk-based regulation.
 Our enterprise-wide systems investments must meet future requirements by our regulators and customers for accuracy and speed.

 Downloads